Boost your resume, increase your employability, land your dream job and learn how to do it all while roaming the stunning city of Milan!

 You’ll learn from communication, human resource and recruitment experts about how to promote and sell yourself and your experiences to employers.
 You’ll participate in workshops designed to strengthen and refine your personal and professional “brand” and test this out with real industry professionals.

-This program will focus on the three main areas connected to trend topics of employability: soft skills, personal branding building and testing, job interview and professional real life simulation.
+The program presents a path in the three main areas connected to employability: soft-skills, personal branding building and testing, job interview and professional real-life simulation.

 Professional site visits will be confirmed closer to the date and may include: